rohan-varma/rohan-varma.github.io/guide_finance.md

 Thanks for reading this!
 If you actually got here and read through the whole thing, I hope that you got something useful out of it!
 If you did, I would love to hear about how via email, or this google form if you'd like to remain anonymous.

+Checklist for every couple of months:
+- You're likely paying more than you need to for some bills: cable,